-Can you believe that Halloween is less than a week away?
+Can you believe that Halloween is around the corner?
 It’s the time of year for celebrating scary movies, spooky decorations and sweet treats.
 But just because trick-or-treating encourages children to eat candy with artificial flavors, preservatives and refined sugars, doesn’t mean they have to!
 Instead of feeding your kids poison from the SAD diet, share some of these delicious wholesome treats!
 Not only are they tasty, but they’re nutritious and simple to make.

 Here are some of our favorite Halloween treat alternatives: